Last updated on: May 2019

 SiteGround Review – A Must-Read for Anyone Looking for the Best Affordable Hosting

 Saying the shared hosting space is overcrowded would be an understatement.
-There’s a plethora of shared hosting services out there, and perhaps hundreds of new ones pop up every day.
+There’s a plethora of shared hosting services out there, and perhaps hundreds of new ones pop up every day so that's why there's a need for a platform to do real web hosting reviews.

 Here's our in-depth review on SiteGround after using it for almost 3 years on multiple plans & websites.